rhowsane/DS-projects/README.md

 **Keywords**: data manipulation, outliers treatement, standardization, clusterization, K-Means, scatterplot, business discussion<br />
 My discussion of this problem is available at my medium page:<br />
 [customer-segmentation-for-an-e-commerce-retail](https://medium.com/@rhowsane/costumer-segmentation-for-an-e-commerce-retail-2a790efd943f)

+**3rd Dataset:** with acess to a dataset ratings of a prestigious site of instant ramen we aim to gather some answers.<br />
+**Questions**:
+- How does customer age and gender influence their purchasing behavior? <br />
+- Are there discernible patterns in sales across different time periods? <br />
+- How do customers adapt their shopping habits during seasonal trends? <br />
+**Keywords**: PowerBI, trends, KPIs